 A. Dhamdhere, M. Luckie, B. Huffaker, k.c. claffy, A. Elmokashfi, E. Aben

-Proceedings of the 12th ACM SIGCOMM conference on Internet measurement (IMC), November 2012.
+Proceedings of the 12th ACM SIGCOMM Internet Measurement Conference (IMC), November 2012.

 Revealing MPLS tunnels obscured from traceroute